 ADJUSTED OPERATING PROFIT FREE CASH FLOW How are performance metrics defined for annual bonus purposes?
 Carrier's adjusted operating profit at constant currency represents operating profit (a GAAP measure), excluding restructuring costs and other significant items of a non-recurring and/or non-operational nature at a fixed foreign currency translation rate.
 Carrier's free cash flow (FCF), represents net cash flows provided by operating activities (a GAAP measure) less capital expenditures.
-Why did the Committee select these metrics?
-While this metric was initially adopted by the UTC Compensation Committee, the Carrier Committee believes that adjusted operating profit at Constant Currency is an appropriate Carrier-wide operating earnings goal because it measures the performance of Carrier's core operations and excludes non-recurring and/or non-operational items and the impact of foreign currency translation.
+Why did the Committee select these metrics?While this metric was initially adopted by the UTC Compensation Committee, the Carrier Committee believes that adjusted operating profit at Constant Currency is an appropriate Carrier-wide operating earnings goal because it measures the performance of Carrier's core operations and excludes non-recurring and/or non-operational items and the impact of foreign currency translation.
 While this metric was initially adopted by the UTC Compensation Committee, the Committee believes that FCF performance is a relevant measure of the ability to generate cash to fund operations and key business investments.
-Why does the Company use non- GAAP financial performance goals for annual bonus purposes?
-The Committee believes annual bonuses should not be positively or negatively impacted by short-term decisions made in the best interest of Carrier's long-term business strategies.
+Why does the Company use non-GAAP financial performance goals for annual bonus purposes? -GAAP financial short-term decisions made in the best interest of Carrier's long-term business strategies.
 Using non-GAAP performance measures encourages decision-making that considers long-term value creation that does not conflict with annual bonus metrics.
-Adjustments for restructuring; non- recurring and other significant, non-operational items; and acquisitions and divestures provide a more relevant assessment of business
+Adjustments for restructuring; non-

 ADJUSTED OPERATING PROFIT FREE CASH FLOW How did the UTC Compensation Committee set performance goals in Q1?
 An adjusted operating profit at constant currency goal was set to align with the performance expectations communicated to investors for the year.
 The original goal set by the UTC Compensation Committee was adjusted post-Separation.
-The Carrier FCF goal was set to align with the performance expectations communicated to investors for the year.
-The original goal set by the UTC Compensation Committee was adjusted post-Separation.
+The Carrier FCF goal was set to align with the performance expectations communicated to investors for the year The original goal set by the UTC Compensation Committee was adjuster post-Separation.
 How did the Carrier Compensation Committee set performance goals in the Stub Period (Q2-Q4)?
 At the time of the Separation, it was expected that the COVID-19 pandemic would have a dramatic impact on the Company's 2020 financial results.
 Accordingly, in order to reflect the anticipated impact of COVID-19 pandemic on the Company, the Committee bifurcated 2020 into two separate performance periods, with one comprised of the first quarter of 2020, for which the pre-spin performance goals established by UTC applied, and one comprised of the remaining three quarters of 2020 (the "Stub Period"), for which the modified performance goals approved by the Committee post-Separation applied.
 Additionally, in light of the reset plan, the Committee reduced the maximum payout opportunity for the Stub Period by 50%, from 200% to 150%.
 What goals applied for 2020?
 Original plan (locked at a fixed currency translation rate) approved by UTC: \$2,713M Q1: \$473M; Stub Period (Q2 - Q4): \$2,240M Revised Q2 - Q4: \$1,415M Original plan approved by UTC: \$1,307M Q1: (\$218M) Stub Period Q2 - Q4: \$1,525M Revised Q2 - Q4: \$1,079M